 The anti-inflammatory effects of green tea have also shown that when used as a mouthwash, green tea can help a sufferer recover from dental infections and abscesses.

 Fat Burner Green Tea For Weight Loss

 A lot of practitioners recommend green tea for weight loss.
 Aside from its excellent health and medical benefits, it can also help in losing weight.
 Not only is green tea a tea that gives you energy, but it also helps in slimming down.

-The University Of Maryland Medical Center recommends in a study to drink 2 (up to 3) cups of green tea per day to maximize the effects of losing weight.
+It is recommended to drink 2 (up to 3) cups of green tea per day to maximize the effects of losing weight.
 Even people who are sensitive to the effects of caffeine can find weight loss benefits in drinking naturally decaffeinated or caffeine free green tea (the stripping of caffeine does not strip the effects of the antioxidants that help reduce weight.
 Review the FAQ below).

 Also, according to a green tea study by the American Journal of Clinical Nutrition, green tea nutritional information showed that the men and women who drank green tea burned more calories than those who took a placebo or caffeine alone.